Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Levels of Robustness in DST

 where $\smalloplus$ and $\smallominus$ are the dilation and erosion operators, $\delta$ is an indicator function, $\hat{\vctr{q}}'_{\mathrm{w}}$ is interpreted as an array, $\omega = [1, 1, 1]$ is a kernel, and $\nu$ is a threshold parameter that allows filtering of tags based on their predicted weights.

-Contextual representations enable our value tagger to identify positions of value variants (i.e., different expressions of the same value) as well.
-Note that in cases where more than one slot contain the same value, the tagger will not make a distinction, and the same value in context might be assigned to multiple slots.
-To minimise wrong tags, we tag turns without their history.
+Contextual representations enable our value tagger to also identify positions of value variants, i.e., different expressions of the same value (see Table~\ref{tab:tagging_example} for an example).
+We tag turns without their history.
 To generate labels for the history portion, we simply concatenate the tags of the preceding turns with the tags of the current turn.